stackct/toxic/README.md

 Requires VSCode 1.29.0 or newer

+1. Make sure 'code' is available in your path and that it opens vscode

-Run the following from within the toxic directory:
+1. Run the following from within the toxic directory:

 ```
 make vscode